zaimzahisham/newmedica/project-state.md

 ### Missing Features & Areas for Improvement

-*   **Product Filtering:** The product listing endpoint only supports basic filtering by category.
-It needs to be extended to handle search queries and more complex sorting options.
+*   **Missing Timestamps:** Database models lack `created_at` and `updated_at` fields, which prevents features like sorting by date and creates a significant data integrity gap.
+This is a high-priority issue to resolve.
+*   **Alembic Issues:** The Alembic auto-generation process is currently failing, which blocks schema changes.
+This needs to be investigated and fixed.
 *   **Domain Models:** `Cart` and `Order` models, services, and repositories are not yet implemented.
 *   **API Endpoints:** Endpoints for Cart and Orders are missing.
 *   **Admin Functionality:** No endpoints exist for admin-specific tasks, such as approving/rejecting `Agent` or `Healthcare` user registrations.